SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/getting-started.md

 -   An input block which receives measurement values from a device.
 -   A block that calculates the mean of the measurement values over time.
--   An output block that sends the calculated mean values to {{< product-c8y-iot >}}'s Device management application so that they can be viewed there.
+-   An output block that sends the calculated mean values to {{< product-c8y-iot >}}'s Device Management application so that they can be viewed there.

 When you have completed all steps below, your model will look similar to the following: